zwetschgenbaeumle/rspamd.com/doc/faq.md

 From version 1.9, there are also some more actions:

 - `quarantine`: push a message to quarantine (must be supported by MTA)
-- `discard`: silently discard a message
+- `discard`: silently discard a message (should be used merely in special cases)

+If you want to use `quarantine` or `discard` you have to define them first as shown below.

 From version 1.9, you can also define any action you'd like with it's own threshold or use that in `force_actions` module: